 - The Health Care and Social Assistance sector forms the foundation of the region's economy, and provides the region with a statewide and national competitive advantage.
 The presence of the Dartmouth-Hitchcock Medical Center and related medical research and development companies has also spurred innovation in this sector.
 Between 2001 and 2014, the UVLSRPC region produced more than 16% of the patents filed in New Hampshire, with many of those patent applications emerging from the Health Care sector. - The Manufacturing sector remains the third most important sector in the region's economy.
 However, additional business development is needed in this sector to ensure that it remains a high-performing industry in the future.
 Looking specifically at Sullivan County, the Manufacturing sector is the largest and most high-performing industry in the county. - The Arts, Entertainment, and Recreation Sector has emerged as an industry that provides the region with a statewide and national competitive advantage.
-However, this industry is still small in the region, and additional business development is needed in this sector.
-The Arts, Entertainment, and Recreation Sector performs particularly well in the southern Grafton County portion of the region. - The Retail Trade sector remains concentrated in the region, but is weakening.
+However, this industry is still small in the region, and additional business development is needed in this sector. - The Retail Trade sector remains concentrated in the region, but is weakening.
 A renewed focus should be placed on the development of this sector to minimize future job losses.
-Looking specifically at Sullivan County, the Retail Trade sector is the second largest and second most high-performing sector in the county. - The Professional and Technical Services sector has growth potential in the region, but needs additional business development to facilitate the emergence of the industry.
+Looking specifically at Sullivan County, the Retail Trade sector is the second largest and second most high-performing sector in the county. - The Educational Services sector, while the fourth largest employment sector in the region, is located in the lower left-hand quadrant, indicating that the sector is declining or transforming.